 Data on 235m people in the U.S., 45m in the UK and 68m in Germany Experian is one of the three major credit reporting agencies in the U.S.461, and a global player in credit services, analytics, fraud detection, and marketing data.
-With around 17.000462 employees in 39 countries, the total revenue for 2015/2016 was \$4.5 billion.463 Experian maintains credit information on about 220 million U.S. consumers, "demographic information" on about 235 million people in 117 million "living units across the U.S.", and information on "more than 650 million vehicles" in the U.S. and Canada.464 In the UK, their "consumer database" holds 45 million records, and they process 1.5 million credit reports per week.465 In Germany, Experian is able to categorize 68 million adults along lifestyle groups.466 On a global level, Experian claims to have "insights on 2.3 billion consumers".467 The company runs 18 consumer credit bureaus around the world, which contribute 49% to its global revenue.468 Marketing services, which contribute 18% to global revenue469, include products like the Identity Manager to "identify who your customers are regardless of channel or device", the Intelligence Manager to "understand your customers with the right message".470
+With around 17.000462 employees in 39 countries, the total revenue for 2015/2016 was \$4.5 billion.463 Experian maintains credit information on about 220 million U.S. consumers, "demographic information" on about 235 million people in 117 million "living units across the U.S.", and information on "more than 650 million vehicles" in the U.S. and Canada.464 In the UK, their "consumer database" holds 45 million records, and they process 1.5 million credit reports per week.465 In Germany, Experian claims to have "insights on 2.3 billion consumers".467 The company runs 18 consumer credit bureaus around the world, which contribute 49% to its global revenue.468 Marketing services, which contribute 18% to global revenue469, include products like the Identity Manager to "identify who your customers are regardless of channel or device", the Intelligence Manager to "engage with your customers with the right message".470